oven-sh/bun/README.md

 cmake . -DCMAKE_PREFIX_PATH=$(brew --prefix llvm@12) -DZIG_STATIC_LLVM=ON -DCMAKE_BUILD_TYPE=Release && make -j 16
 ```

+Note that `brew install zig` won't work.
+Bun uses a build of Zig with a couple patches.

+Additionally, you'll need `cmake`, `npm` and `esbuild` installed globally.

 You'll want to make sure `zig` is in `$PATH`.
 The `zig` binary wil be in the same folder as the newly-cloned `zig` repo.
 If you use fish, you can run `fish_add_path (pwd)`.

+### Build bun

+If you're building on an Apple Silicon device, you'll need to do is ensure you have set an environment variable `CODESIGN_IDENTITY`.
+You can find the correct value by visiting `Keychain Access` and looking under your `login` profile for `Certificates`.
+The name would usually look like `Apple Development: user@example.com (WDYABC123)`

+If you're not familiar with the process, there's a guide [here](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode)

 In `bun`: